 1892: School children playing in their Iowa classroom

-The quality of schools in rural Iowa in the 1890s were concerning to many who felt children were being disadvantaged by inferior educations.
+The quality of schools in rural Iowa in the 1890s was concerning to many who felt children were being disadvantaged by inferior education.
 This shortage of well-trained teachers was largely attributed to factors including subpar standards for teacher certification and low wages that left high-quality teachers disincentivized to educate children at Iowa schools.
-Children were often none the wiser, however, as is evident by this image of elementary school children holding hands and playing a game in their Keota, Iowa classroom.
+Children were often none the wiser, however, as is evident by this image of elementary school children holding hands and playing a game in their Keota, Iowa, classroom.

 You may also like: American history from the year you were born

 1893: Street vendors sell newspapers and comic books

 Before the newsstand came to be, the news could be obtained from vendors simply standing on the street and selling it on the go.
 Here, three men are photographed selling various forms of reading material, including: “Snapshot” comic books; “Chums,” a weekly newspaper for young boys; and a newspaper featuring a front-page story on the death of actor Edwin Booth, who was the brother of Abraham Lincoln’s killer, John Wilkes Booth.

 1894: Federal troops during the Pullman Strike

 At a point where railroad traffic was thriving and had drastically impacted transportation of individuals and goods across the country, any disruption to the railroads’ regular operations had the power to drastically impede day-to-day life.
 The Pullman factory strike in 1894 did just that.
 After having their requests declined during a wage negotiation, factory workers of the Pullman Palace Car Company went on strike.
 The boycott was extremely detrimental to railroad traffic across the country and resulted in the first instance of government officials and troops getting involved—as seen in this image—to break a strike.

 1864: Denver’s South Platte River during the Great Flood